 1. What is I/O Device Error?
 Can it be Fixed?

-I/O device error disables your access to the files on external storage connected to your computer.
+An I/O device error disables access to files on external storage connected to your computer.
 Yes, you can fix it.

 2. Which Devices Does the I/O Device Error Affect?

-External storage such as hard drives, USB drives, and SD Cards.
+External storage includes hard drives, USB drives, and SD cards.

 3. I/O Device Error Occurs on Which Windows OS Version?